Slow Living Is The Antidote To Hustle Culture – If You Can Access It

 Working irregular hours and living on a student budget has destroyed my love of cooking.
 As an avid foodie, I was hoping that the dietary component of slow living could offer a solution.

-Slow eating, according to Slow Living London, describes "a type of conscious consumerism that encourages respecting seasonality, reducing environmental impact within food production and supporting local producers and culinary traditions".
-During my undergrad years in Brighton, I was lucky enough to be surrounded by bulk stores, fruit and veg markets and family-owned bakeries.
+Slow eating, according to Slow Living London, describes "a type of conscious consumerism that encourages respecting seasonality, reducing environmental impact within food production and supporting local producers and culinary traditions."
+During my undergrad years in Brighton, I was lucky enough to be surrounded by bulk stores, fruit and vegetable markets, and family-owned bakeries.
 I regularly made elaborate meals from scratch as high quality, local produce was incredibly accessible and reasonably priced.
 Durham has a far more limited selection and big Tesco has steadily become my best friend.

-At my parents’ home I’m fortunate enough to be 15 minutes' walk from a farm shop and a really great refillery.
-For breakfast I got a mixture of oats, nuts, seeds, flaxseed, coconut chips and chocolate chips for good measure.
+At my parents’ home I’m fortunate enough to be 15 minutes' walk from a farm shop.
+For breakfast I got a mixture of oats, nuts, seeds, flaxseed, coconut chips, and chocolate chips for good measure.
 Most mornings, I blast some oats in the microwave and add nut butter for good measure but on this occasion I decided to dedicate a bit more time to my porridge and make it on the stove.

 Adding a little more time and care to my food made all the difference and I decided that I’d try to approach cooking like this as much as possible in the future.
 Whether I can get these kinds of ingredients in the northeast is a different matter entirely.